Is it Safe to Breastfeed if I Have Coronavirus (COVID-19)?

-To help prevent spreading the virus to your baby:
+If you choose to breastfeed or give expressed milk in a bottle, to help prevent spreading the virus to your baby:

 - Wash your hands before and after touching your baby.

-- Wear a face mask, if possible, while nursing.
+- Wear a mask while nursing.

 - Wash your hands before touching your breast pump or bottle parts.
 Clean all parts after each use.